-The sacred religion of the Bahá’í faith has significantly grown in strength, now practiced by 5 million people.
-With a history of pilgrimage, Israel is home to several Bahá’i holy places and two are listed as UNESCO World Heritage Sites – the Shrine of the Báb in Haifa and the Shrine of the Báb in Acre.
-As well as holding religious value, the shrines are some of the most visited sites in the Middle East due to their breath-taking gardens, planned by Iranian architect, Fariborz Sahba.
-The ‘hanging gardens of Haifa’ ascend up 19 colorful terraces of Persian, Nishat Bagh and English gardens on Mount Carmel, before reaching the gold-domed Shrine of the Báb.
-From here, visitors can look out towards Haifa Bay and see the Bahá’í’s most sacred area, the Western Galilee, where the El Bahja shrine marks Prophet Bahá’u’lláh’s place of death.
+The Bahá’í faith has significantly grown in strength and is today practiced by some 5m people.
+With a history of pilgrimage, Israel is home to several Bahá’i holy places and two are listed as Unesco World Heritage Sites: the Shrine of the Báb in Haifa and the Shrine of Bahá’u’lláh in Acre.
+As well as holding religious value, the shrines are some of the most visited sites in the Middle East due to their breath-taking gardens, planned by Iranian architect Fariborz Sahba.
+The hanging gardens of Haifa ascend up 19 colourful terraces of Persian Nishat Bagh and English gardens on Mount Carmel, before reaching the gold-domed Shrine of the Báb.
+From here, you can look out towards Haifa Bay and see the Bahá’í’s most sacred area, the Western Galilee, where the El Bahja shrine marks Prophet Bahá’u’lláh’s place of death.

-Nestled in the Judean Valley, the caves beneath Maresha and Bet Guvrin are the latest additions to the UNESCO World Heritage list of protected sites in Israel.
-The significant archaeological site contains over 3,000 chambers carved into the soft Judean chalk beneath the towns of Maresha and Bet Guvrin.
-These underground quarries provided a location in which to worship; to bury the dead; to erect storerooms and to construct and store vital cisterns and oil presses.
-At the crossroads of trade routes to Mesopotamia and Egypt, the bell-shaped caves are a testament to the variety of cultures embedded in the history of the region, and the evolution of such cultures from the 8th century BC, to the time of the Crusaders.
+In the Judean Valley, the caves beneath the towns of Maresha and Bet Guvrin are one of the more recent additions to the Unesco World Heritage list of protected sites in Israel.
+The significant archaeological site contains more than 3,000 chambers carved into the soft Judean chalk.
+These underground quarries provided a location in which to worship; to bury the dead; to put up store rooms; and to construct and store vital cisterns and oil presses.
+At the crossroads of trade routes to Mesopotamia and Egypt, the bell-shaped caves are a testament to the variety of cultures embedded in the history of the region, and the evolution of such cultures from the eighth century BCE to the time of the Crusaders.

-Listed amongst the UNESCO World Heritage sites since 2012, the Wadi el-Mughara Caves are unique in their comprehensive portrayal of Neanderthal and anatomically modern humans existing within the same Middle Paleolithic framework at Mount Carmel.
-Over 500,000 years of human existence can be seen within the caves and over 90 years of excavation were required to harvest crucial artifacts detailing the transition from the primitive hunter-gather lifestyle to early models for fully functioning agricultural civilizations.
-The Wadi el-Mughara Caves are a collection of four autonomous caves (Tabun, Jamal, el-Wad and Skhul) on a site spanning over 54 hectares, Tabun concealing one of the most ancient human skeletons found in Israel, a 120,000-year-old Neanderthal-type female.
+Listed among the Unesco World Heritage sites since 2012, the Wadi el-Mughara Caves are unique in their comprehensive portrayal of Neanderthal and anatomically modern humans existing within the same Middle Paleolithic framework at Mount Carmel.
+More than 500,000 years of human existence can be seen within the caves and more than 90 years of excavation were required to harvest crucial artefacts detailing the transition from the primitive hunter-gather lifestyle to early models for fully functioning agricultural civilisations.
+The Wadi el-Mughara Caves are a collection of four autonomous caves (Tabun, Jamal, el-Wad and Skhul) on a site spanning more than 54ha (133 acres).
+Tabun also concealed one of the most ancient human skeletons found in Israel, a 120,000-year-old Neanderthal-type female.

-The Negev Incense Route is a UNESCO World Heritage-designed passage of incense roads and spice routes that run through 2,000 kilometers of desert land and four Nabataean towns: Avdat, Haluza, Mamshit and Shivta.
-Between the 3rd century BC and 2nd century AD, it served as the main route between the ancient towns, reflecting the hugely profitable trade centered in Petra, the capital of the Nabatean Empire in Jordan.
-UNESCO declared the Negev Incense Route part of its World Heritage Sites in 2005, which includes qanat irrigation systems, fortresses, and caravanserai.
+The Negev Incense Route is a Unesco World Heritage-designed passage of incense roads and spice routes that run through 2,000km (1,243mi) of desert land and four Nabataean towns: Avdat, Haluza, Mamshit and Shivta.
+Between the third century BCE and second century CE, it served as the main route between the ancient towns, reflecting the hugely profitable trade centred in Petra, the capital of the Nabatean Empire in Jordan.
+Unesco declared the Negev Incense Route part of its World Heritage Sites in 2005, which includes qanat irrigation systems, fortresses and caravanserai.
 The remnants of these towns display the sophisticated engineering skills of Nabateans as they worked against the harsh conditions and unforgiving terrain of the Negev.
-Nabateans are lauded as a pioneering civilization and left behind incredible treasures following the Muslim conquest of the Levant in AD 636.
+Nabateans are lauded as a pioneering civilisation and left behind incredible treasures following the Muslim conquest of the Levant in 636.

-Moving from Israel’s desert south to the verdant north, Tel Hazor is another archaeological mound of religious and historic significance connected to the Bible.
-It is mentioned in both the Book of Joshua and the Book of Judges and rests in the Upper Galilee, where it served as a trade route between Egypt and Assyria whilst it held the title of the largest fortified city in the country during the Bronze Age and Israelite period.
-Listed as a UNESCO World Heritage Site in 2005, Tel Hazor is divided into the acropolis (Canaanite palace) and the lower city; both full of great examples of ancient urban community living.
-It features remains of both the elegant city and the sophisticated water system, which comprises of a 45-meter-deep shaft leading to a water table, designed to provide water to its citizens whilst under siege.
+Tel Hazor, in the verdant north of Israel, is an archaeological mound of religious and historic significance connected to the Bible.
+It is mentioned in both the Book of Joshua and the Book of Judges and rests in the Upper Galilee, where it served as a trade route between Egypt and Assyria while it held the title of the largest fortified city in the country during the Bronze Age and Israelite period.
+Listed as a Unesco World Heritage Site in 2005, Tel Hazor is divided into the acropolis (Canaanite palace) and the lower city; both full of great examples of ancient urban community living.
+It features remains of both the elegant city and the sophisticated water system, which comprises of a 45m (148ft) deep shaft leading to a water table, designed to provide water to the citizens while the city was under siege.

-The White City is ‘an outstanding example of new town planning’ that comprises of 4,000 buildings in Tel Aviv, constructed in the Bauhaus style.
-Following the plans of pioneering architect Sir Patrick Geddes, the White City was built in 1930-1950 by a number of prominent European architects that immigrated to Israel.
+The White City comprises 4,000 buildings in Tel Aviv constructed in the bauhaus style.
+Following the plans of pioneering architect Sir Patrick Geddes, the White City was built in 1930-1950 by a number of prominent European architects who immigrated to Israel.
 Their combined visions resulted in a blend of the latest creative trends from their home countries, creating an eclectic city of architectural wonder.
-The ‘city in the city’ was listed a UNESCO World Heritage Site in 2003, recognized for its unique architecture and innovative city planning.
-Though the ‘white’ buildings follow the general rules of Bauhaus, local traditions and climate conditions have changed their original design.
-Over the years, some buildings have undergone slight renovation, whilst 180 buildings are strictly listed, thus their original design will be preserved and any alteration prevented.
-Guided tours are organized around the White City year-round.
+The ‘city in the city’ was listed a Unesco World Heritage Site in 2003, recognised for its unique architecture and innovative city planning.
+Though the white buildings follow the general rules of bauhaus, local traditions and climate conditions have changed their original design.
+Over the years, some buildings have undergone slight renovation, while 180 buildings are strictly listed, thus their original design will be preserved and any alteration prevented.
+Guided tours are organised around the White City year-round.